Chardan Capital Maintains Opus Genetics (IRD) Buy Recommendation

 Perceptive Advisors holds 4,325K shares representing 6.86% ownership of the company.
 No change in the last quarter.

 BIOS Capital Management holds 3,683K shares representing 5.84% ownership of the company.
-In its prior filing, the firm reported owning 995K shares , representing an increase of 72.98%.
-The firm increased its portfolio allocation in IRD by 242.59% over the last quarter.
+No change in the last quarter.

 Nantahala Capital Management holds 3,346K shares representing 5.31% ownership of the company.
 In its prior filing, the firm reported owning 3,158K shares , representing an increase of 5.62%.
 The firm increased its portfolio allocation in IRD by 0.25% over the last quarter.